 Shortlist Magazine Adidas London Running Maps

-The illustrated maps were representations of London and Manchester, since the many of the locations of each of the maps were in some cases long distances from each other; it required me to illustrate the routes in a non literal way.
+The illustrated maps were representations of London and Manchester since the many of the locations of each of the maps were in some cases long distances from each other; it required me to illustrate the routes in a nonliteral way.
 The campaign was to create 5 running maps, which plan out running routes of different areas of London, as well as a running route map for Manchester.

-Westminster, taking in the leafy green parks of Regents park, St Johns Wood, Hyde Park, Green Park and St James park.
+Westminster, taking in the leafy green parks of Regents Park, St Johns Wood, Hyde Park, Green Park, and St James Park.

-The Lambeth pop culture, running route map, which includes intresting site such as 1.
+The Lambeth pop culture, running route map, which includes interesting site such as 1.
 Start at Leake Street Tunnel/The Vaults , 2.
 The Cinema Museum, 3.
 Charlie Chaplin blue plaque 4. o2 Academy Brixton 5.
 Brixton Market.